 This website is your portal to UW programs specific to Japan and Japanese.
 It is your source for information on UW Japan events, faculty, news, career searches, and other resources.

-The UW offers several Japan-focused degree program options, and courses on Japan are taught across the university in architecture, business, history, language and literature, linguistics, politics, society and civilization, political economy, and law.
+The UW offers several Japan-focused degree program options, and courses on Japan are taught across the university in architecture, art history, business, history, language and literature, linguistics, politics, society and civilization, political economy, and law.

 Degree Programs with a Focus on Japan